azdavis/azdavis.net/posts/en/lambda-cube.md

 Types like `[u32; N]` that contain, or "depend on", terms, are called dependent types.
-Not many programming languages fully support dependent types, likely due to their incredible expressive power.
+Not many programming languages fully support dependent types, likely due to their [incredible expressive power][curry-howard].
 As seen in the example, Rust only permits limited usage of these types.

 ## The lambda cube